yomerrallo/thecastedkin/_posts/2025-07-04-white-ashes.md

 The Harvesters came immediately.
 Not like guards.
 Like blood returning to a wound.

-They didn’t speak, but Heren *heard* them: in colors.
+They didn’t speak, but Veyrn *heard* them: in colors.
 Blue-sharp, like regret.
 Green-dull, like meat left out too long.
 One touched his forehead with a digit that split open like a tulip, revealing gears made of bone and teeth that hadn’t been chewed.

 And just like that, he felt it *pull*.

 His **Ky** shivered, then bucked, then begged.
 It started to leave in slow, spiraling strands, escaping through his pores like smoke.
-He screamed but not with his mouth—with every memory that made him Heren.
+He screamed but not with his mouth—with every memory that made him Veyrn.

 He saw his brother’s boots being tied on for the first time.
 He saw the man he killed with a rock in the dark for one extra ration.
 He saw his mother’s necklace—the one he pawned for two Ky and a jar of salt meat.
 All of it *ripped out*.